After creating a TouchPoint, you can create a second TouchPoint to be the child form.

 Navigation Bar > "Site Administration" > "Manage TouchPoints" in the Edit TouchPoint Settings.

-Find the "Primary Forms" drop-down menu and select the Primary Form for the sub-form.
+Find the "Primary Forms" drop-down menu (located at the bottom of the TouchPoint Settings page) and select the Primary Form for the sub-form.

 The Primary Form must be created before the sub-form can be created.
 If your TouchPoint is a sub-form, remember to set the TouchPoint security settings identical to the primary form.
 Frequently, issues with completion of sub forms result because of security settings being different in the primary form.